Chartreuse (color)

 Chartreuse (/ʃɑrˈtruːz, -ˈtruːs/, /-ˈtrɜːz/, [ʃaʁtʁøz]), also known as yellow-green or greenish yellow, is a color between yellow and green.
-It was named because of its resemblance to the green color of a French liqueur called green chartreuse, introduced in 1764.
-Similarly, chartreuse yellow is a yellow color mixed with a small amount of green; it was named because of its resemblance to the color of a similar French liqueur called yellow chartreuse.
+It was named because of its resemblance to the French liqueur green chartreuse, introduced in 1764.
+Similarly, chartreuse yellow is a yellow color mixed with a small amount of green, named after the drink yellow chartreuse.
+The wavelength and frequency of chartreuse is near 547.5 nm or 547.5 THz.

+During the 2000s, yellow-green, as well as other shades of bright green like lime green, became very popular when various tech companies used it in office decor and other products, and with the popularity and success of the Shrek franchise.

 Shades

 History and etymology

-The French word chartreuse means "charterhouse".
-The monasteries of the monks of the Carthusian order, of which the first one was established in 1082 by Saint Bruno, are called charter houses because they were chartered—and given generous material support—by the Duke of Burgundy, known as Philip the Bold, when he took over the area in 1378.
-Philip the Bold's elaborately decorated tomb was initially installed at a Carthusian charterhouse when he died in 1404.
-These monks started producing Chartreuse liqueur in 1764.
+The name Carthusian is derived from the Chartreuse Mountains in the French Prealps: Bruno of Cologne built his first hermitage in a valley of these mountains.
+These names were adapted to the English charterhouse, meaning a Carthusian monastery.
+These monks started producing Chartreuse liqueur in 1737.